ghostwalkr/RokuMaster/README.md

 A shell script that interacts with a roku streaming device over ECP

 ## Description
 This script is for controlling a roku device on a LAN.
 It's pretty basic.
 The script uses wget to send GET and POST requests to the roku on port 8060.
-Here's the Roku API guide: [text link](https://developer.roku.com/docs/developer-program/debugging/external-control-api.md).
+Here's the Roku API guide: [Roku API](https://developer.roku.com/docs/developer-program/debugging/external-control-api.md).

 ## Features
 * List installed applications